//legal

 6. Recipients and Data Transfers

-• Service providers (processors) acting on our behalf (e.g., hosting, payment, analytics, marketing);
+• Service providers (processors) acting on our behalf, including:

 • Legal, tax, accounting, regulatory or law enforcement authorities where required by law;

-• We ensure that all data processors and subprocessors engaged in handling personal data on our behalf are bound by a Data Processing Agreement (DPA) and provide adequate guarantees in compliance with Article 28 GDPR.
+All processors are bound by Data Processing Agreements (DPA) and provide adequate guarantees in compliance with Article 28 GDPR.

 6.4 Supervisory Authority Reporting

-In the event of a personal data breach, the Company will cooperate with and report to the relevant supervisory authority — in Poland, the Office for Personal Data Protection (“UODO”) — in accordance with Polish and EU law. (penteris.com)
+In the event of a personal data breach, the Company cooperates with and reports to the relevant supervisory authority — in Poland, the Office for Personal Data Protection ("UODO") — in accordance with Polish and EU law.

 7. Data Subject Rights

-Under Articles 15–22 of the GDPR and Polish law you have the following rights:
+Under Articles 15–22 of the GDPR you have the following rights:

-• Right of access (Art 15) — to obtain confirmation whether personal data are processed and access to such data plus information.
-(UODO)
+• Right of access (Art.
+15) — to obtain confirmation whether personal data are processed and access to such data;

-• Right to data portability (Art 20) — where processing is based on consent or contract and done by automated means.
+• Right to data portability (Art.
+20) — where processing is based on consent or contract and carried out by automated means;

-• Right to object (Art 21) — including to processing for direct marketing or for our legitimate interests.
+• Right to object (Art.
+21) — including to processing for direct marketing or our legitimate interests;

 To exercise your rights, please contact us at hello@ai25.studio.
-We respond in the timeframe required by law (generally one month, extendable by two months in complex cases).
+We respond within the timeframe required by law — generally one month, extendable by two months in complex cases.

-If you believe your rights have been violated, you may lodge a complaint with UODO.
+If you believe your rights have been violated, you may lodge a complaint with UODO (contact details in Section 14).

-If you are located outside the European Economic Area (EEA), please note that we process your personal data in accordance with this Privacy Policy and applicable EU data protection standards.
+If you are located outside the European Economic Area (EEA), we process your personal data in accordance with this Privacy Policy and applicable EU data protection standards.
 If local laws grant you additional rights, we will take reasonable steps to respect them.

 8. Cookies and Tracking Technologies

-We use cookies and similar technologies to provide, maintain and improve our Service.
-These include:
+We use cookies and similar technologies to provide, maintain and improve our Service:

 • Strictly necessary cookies — essential for operation of the website;

-• Performance/analytics cookies – to collect anonymous usage data to improve our Service;
+• Performance / analytics cookies — to collect anonymous usage data and improve our Service;

 • Functional cookies — to remember user preferences;

-Pursuant to Polish and EU law (including the Act on provision of services by electronic means), we obtain your informed consent prior to using non‑essential cookies.
-We provide clear information about the categories of cookies used and how to manage your cookie settings.
+Pursuant to Polish and EU law — including the Act on the provision of services by electronic means — we obtain informed consent prior to using non-essential cookies.
+We provide clear information about cookie categories and how to manage your settings.

 You may disable or delete cookies via your browser settings, but this may affect functionality of our website.